Revisiting Automated Topic Model Evaluation with Large Language Models: Abstract

 \section{Abstract}

-Topic models are used to make sense of large text collections.
-However, automatically evaluating topic model output and determining the optimal number of topics both have been longstanding challenges, with no effective automated solutions to date.
-This paper proposes using large language models to evaluate such output.
-We find that large language models appropriately assess the resulting topics, correlating more strongly with human judgments than existing automated metrics.
-We then investigate whether we can use large language models to automatically determine the optimal number of topics.
-We automatically assign labels to documents and choosing configurations with the most pure labels returns reasonable values for the optimal number of topics.
+Topic models help make sense of large text collections.
+Automatically evaluating their output and determining the optimal number of topics are both longstanding challenges, with no effective automated solutions to date.
+This paper evaluates the effectiveness of large language models (LLMs) for these tasks.
+We find that LLMs appropriately assess the resulting topics, correlating more strongly with human judgments than existing automated metrics.
+However, the type of evaluation task matters --- LLMs correlate better with coherence ratings of word sets than on a word intrusion task.
+We find that LLMs can also guide users toward a reasonable number of topics.
+In actual applications, topic models are typically used to answer a research question related to a collection of texts.
+We can incorporate this research question in the prompt to the LLM, which helps estimate the optimal number of topics.